pragdave/pragdave.github.io/source/_posts/2014-02-13-parameterizing-types-using-pattern-matching.markdown

 ### Streams and Filters

-One of the reasons I'm enjoying this coding exercise so much is this style of using streams and functions that parse them reminds me of two very elegant techniques from our past.
+One of the reasons I'm enjoying this coding exercise so much is that this style of using streams and functions reminds me of two very elegant techniques from our past.

 First, we're processing streams of stuff using a succession of